Name

 Pre War

-At the time of George’s (junior) death, his father was a coachman to Mrs Smyth in Baldock and before that had worked at the Cock Hotel in Hitchin.
+At the time of George’s death, his father was a coachman to Mrs Smyth in Baldock and before that had worked at the Cock Hotel in Hitchin.

 Wartime Service

-He was reported to have enlisted at the outbreak of war and served for a time in the Dardanelles, but was invalided home with frostbitten feet and had to have several toes removed at a hospital in Oxford.
-During the time that he was in this hospital he had to be removed from the ward due to a raid on the city by a German airship.
-He was killed in action in France.
+George enlisted in Stratford, Essex at the outbreak of war and joined the Dorsetshire Regiment, initially serving with the 5th Battalion, later being transferred to the 6th Battalion which was part of the 50th Brigade in the l7th Division of V Corps in the 3rd Army.
+He served in the Balkans from 22 September 1915 but was invalided home with frostbitten feet and had to have several toes removed at a hospital in Oxford.
+During the time he was in the hospital he had to be evacuated from the ward due to a raid on the city by a German airship.

 Additional Information